guite26/Ensaligue/README.md

 Explanation of database creation:

-    Creation of a connection instance to the Postgresql database using the connection information stored in an .env file.

-    Creating an instance of the sqlite engine that will access the database.

-    Create a session instance from the sqlite connection.

     Creation of a declarative class instance (Base) that will be used to define the data models.

-    Definition of the data models: the player, team, league and contract tables.
+    Definition of the SqlAlchemy ORM data models : the player, team, league and contract tables.

     The player table contains the information on the football players (name, first name, date of birth and position).